waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Methodology & Lessons Learned
 - **Hypothesis-Driven Approach:** When faced with a puzzle, I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Confirmation Bias & Untested Assumptions:** I must treat negative results from my tools (e.g., 'no path found') as valid data that should prompt a re-evaluation of my strategy, not just the tool itself.
 I must actively try to *disprove* my own hypotheses.
 A tool's failure to find a path is data about the game state (e.g., an obstacle exists).
-- **Tool Reliability & Inefficient Debugging:** A tool that produces an incorrect or impossible result is a critical failure.
-However, getting stuck in a prolonged debugging cycle while ignoring the actual game state is a critical strategic failure.
-I must prioritize making progress in the game over perfecting a tool, especially when manual navigation is a viable alternative.
+- **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
+I MUST fix it immediately with `define_tool` instead of deferring the task.
+My highest priority is maintaining the integrity of my tools.
 - **Strategic Flexibility:** Fixating on a single, stalled objective is inefficient.
 If multiple paths are available, and one is blocked by a difficult puzzle, exploring the alternate path or resetting the puzzle state is a better strategy than repeated failed attempts.
 - **Agent & Tool Limitations:**
     - Reasoning-based agents (like `battle_strategist_agent`) are ill-suited for complex, state-based computational problems like boulder puzzles.
 These tasks require dedicated computational tools (`boulder_puzzle_solver`).